Selling A House With Tenants In Colorado

 Importance of Understanding Legal Considerations When Selling A House With Tenants

-Colorado has several landlord-tenant regulations regarding eviction notices and lease agreements which sellers must understand before putting their house up for sale if they intend on evicting their rent-paying occupants.
+Colorado has several landlord-tenant regulations regarding eviction notices and lease agreements which sellers must understand before putting their house up for sale if they intend to evict their rent-paying occupants.
 Sellers may not have any legal grounds whatsoever depending on what kind of agreement was signed in the lease.

 Sellers should review the lease agreement, tenants’ rights, and Colorado’s landlord-tenant laws to ensure that they are following not only the law but also ethical guidelines.
 In general, sellers need to provide adequate notice to tenants before entering their rental units for showing purposes.